And some bang to your campfire meal or tailgating spread with this grilled potato salad with mustard and dill dressing.

 1. Cut potatoes, onions and bell peppers into approximately 1-inch chunks.
 Place each vegetable in a bowl and coat with olive oil.
 Slide onto metal skewers or bamboo skewers soaked in water for 30 minutes.
 Remove corn from husk and clean off silk threads.
-Rub corn down with 1 tsp olive oil.
+Rub corn down with 1 teaspoon olive oil.

 2. Place skewers on a hot grill over medium-high heat and cook until vegetables are done.
 Potatoes take longer to cook, about 15 minutes, while the peppers and onions only take about 10 minutes.
 Cook corn until browned all around.